adrianpk/setgituser/README.md

 export GIT_NAME="Default User"
 export GIT_EMAIL="default.user@example.com"

-./setgituser
+setgituser
 ```

 In this case, the application will set the git name to "Default User" and the git email to "default.user@example.com".
-If either "GIT_NAME" or "GIT_EMAIL" is not set in the environment variables, the application will print an error message and exit.
+If either `GIT_NAME` or `GIT_EMAIL` is not set in the environment variables, the application will print an error message and exit.